bifurcation/mls-appsync/draft-barnes-mls-appsync.md

 proposals are ephemeral in the sense that they do not change any persistent state related to MLS, aside from their appearance in the transcript hash.

-The content of an AppEphemeral proposal is the same as an `application_data` extension.
+The content of an AppEphemeral proposal is the same as an `app_data_dictionary` extension.
 The proposal type is set in {{iana-considerations}}.

 ~~~ tls-presentation